-Government offices, resource guides and scam alerts
+Government agencies, courts, resource guides and scam alerts

 Community Board 5 committee meetings will take place remotely.
 Check their calendar: www.cb5.org.
 Manhattan Community Board Five (Luke Szabados, Luke@cb5.org) is asking businesses to email their 30-Day Standardized Notice Forms and application materials for alcohol licenses rather than sending them through the mail to avoid small delays.